How to Get the Most Out of Your Home Gym

-The television is packed with ads that tout the latest and greatest hi-tech fitness innovations that can be yours in multiple “easy” payments.
+TV is packed with ads that tout the latest and greatest hi-tech fitness innovations.
 But your home gym doesn’t have to be expensive or elaborate to be effective, says physical therapist Tony Wiland.

 Home Gym Ideas

-Generally, Wiland suggests, a good home gym should include equipment that will provide a balanced workout that includes strength training, flexibility and cardio fitness during the cold winter when outdoor exercise is not a desirable option.
+In general, a good home gym should include equipment that will provide a balanced workout that includes strength training, flexibility and cardio fitness during the cold winter when outdoor exercise is not a desirable option, Mr. Wiland says.

 “Barbells and dumbbells are relatively inexpensive, and they can provide the same benefits as an expensive weight machine,” he says.
 “You can use them in a lot of different ways to strengthen your upper and lower body.
 Plus, they are easier to manage.
 They don’t take up a lot of room and you can take small ones with you on vacation or on a business trip.”

 Elastic resistance bands, he says, are another good, inexpensive purchase.

 “They can be used to strengthen your core and upper body,” Wiland says.